samirak93/iCXMedia_DS/readme.md

 ### <u>Goal:</u>

-Based on the features, some of the questions that can be answered from the project are:
+Based on the available features, some of the questions that can be answered from the project are:
 - Would it be possible to cluster children and compare how similar they're to each other?
-- Can we identify groups of similar children and provide them similar healthcare?
+- Can we identify groups of similar children and provide them similar healthcare/treatment?
 - Identify children who might belong to a different group than the one they're currently in?
 - Identify potential children who might face different problems in future.
+- Identify groups and sub-groups and the factors that are unique to these groups.

 ----